 This will depend on which province your property is in and the work being performed.
 Many elements of a kitchen renovation require plumbing and electrical work, which requires licensing no matter where you are.

-In the Toronto, a general contractor will require a Metro Building Renovators Licence while their electrical and plumbing sub-trades will require their Certificates of Registration respectively.
+In Toronto, a general contractor will require a Metro Building Renovators Licence while their electrical and plumbing sub-trades will require their Certificates of Registration respectively.